simonpacis/kohico/README.md

   --template TEMPLATE  Path to an optional Markdown template file.
 ```

-1. **Locate Your PDF**: Find the PDF in your KOReader directory.
+1. **Locate Your PDF or EPUB**: Find the file in your KOReader directory.
 You should see a directory named `<PDFNAME>.sdr` next to it.

-2. **Move Metadata File**: Move the `metadata.pdf.lua` file from the `.sdr` directory to the same location as the corresponding PDF (if converting for obsidian-annotator, the PDF must also be in your Obsidian vault).

-3. **Run the Script**: Execute the script, passing the path to the PDF (or alternatively the metadata.pdf.lua file, in which case only `markdown` is available as output format), and your desired output as the second (You can do multiple outputs by separating with commas).
-It will generate a file named `<PDFNAME>_anno.md`, `<PDFNAME>_obs-anno.md` or `<PDFNAME>_anno.pdf` next to the original PDF.
+2. **Run the Script**: Execute the script, passing the path to the PDF or EPUB-file (or alternatively the metadata.pdf.lua or metadata.epub.lua file, in which case only `markdown` is available as output format), and your desired output as the second (You can do multiple outputs by separating with commas).
+It will generate a file next to the original file.
+Some output formats, such as Readest, output files in other places, in accordance with the requirements of the reader.

 5. **View Your Highlights**: Your kohiconverted highlights can now be viewed.